Tuesday, May 30, 2017 | 4:00 to 5:00 p.m. EST

 Below you will find information on EDC’s corporate governance, corporate highlights, fiscal results, and Corporate Social Responsibility practices in 2016.
-We invite you to read through this information and, if you like, use the form at the bottom of the page to submit a question for response by EDC’s Executive Team and Board of Directors.

 “As Chair, I would like to thank my colleagues on the Board for their commitment and guidance to help ensure EDC’s strong corporate governance in 2016.
 More specifically, their support of EDC’s transformation in enterprise risk management (ERM) will help ensure that the risks we take in pursuit of our business objectives are effectively managed and governed.”